kaliber5/ember-fastboot-addon-tests/README.md

 good news is, you do not have to care about this, this addon does all of this for you!
 All the setup and tear down code is added to your test suite in some `before` and `after` Mocha hooks.

-But you still may have stumbled upon the use of jQuery in the above test, although a chapter it was said that you have no DOM and no jQuery available to your tests.
+But you still may have stumbled upon the use of jQuery in the above test, although a chapter before it was said that you have no
+DOM and no jQuery available to your tests.
 This is where the `visit` helper comes into play...

 ## The visit helper